JacobLinCool/hf-spaces-proxy/README.md

 It can be useful if you want to let someone access your Gradio API without sharing the the private spaces repository.

+> It currently does not work for spaces with multiple replicas.
+If you know how to stick one user to one replica, please let me know.

 ## Client Usage

 ```py